kevinwong1983/AttributeAllocationTable/doc/design.md

 	the NVM will get full.
 end note

-note top of AAT-element
+note top of AAT-entry
-	<b>Each element of the AAT represent data on NVM
+	<b>Each entry of the AAT represent data on NVM
 	that corresponds to a attribute Identifier.
 This Id is the index of the AAT. end note